 Phillip Island Penguin Parade

-This parade of these treasured little creatures trodding through their nightly routine is the real reason why people come to Phillip Island.
+The parade of these treasured little creatures trodding through their nightly routine is the real reason why people come to Phillip Island.
 Watch the sunset on the Summerland beach while thousands of Little Penguins come home to their burrows after a long day of fishing.
-Book your seat now to catch the best views of this attraction.
+Here's everything you need to know about the Phillip Island Penguin Parade.

 The journey from Melbourne to Phillip Island takes only about 2 hours by road.
 Take the Monash Freeway (M1) to either South Gippsland Freeway (M420), Clyde Road (C407) or Koo Wee Rup Road (C422) exit.
 Follow the M420 and B420 sings to get to South Gippsland Highway over to Bass Highway to reach Phillip Island Road.
 There is no car ferry to Phillip Island.
 If you wish to bring your own or rented vehicle, you must pass by the bridge at San Remo.